 The Santa Fe City Council has approved a streamlined parking and transportation plan for Zozobra.

-SANTA FE TRAILS BUSES WILL BE RUNNING ON ALL ROUTES ON NORMAL SCHEDULES thanks to the City of Santa Fe and funding from the North Central Regional Transit District through the Regional Transit Gross Receipts Tax, riding a Santa Fe Trails bus on any route is FREE AFTER 5:00PM on the day of the burning.
+SANTA FE TRAILS BUSSES WILL BE RUNNING ON ALL ROUTES ON NORMAL SCHEDULES and thanks to the City of Santa Fe and funding from the North Central Regional Transit District through the Regional Transit Gross Receipts Tax, riding a Santa Fe Trails bus on any route is FREE on the day of the burning.
 Click here to view Bus Route!

 Please park at the South Capitol Parking lot at St. Francis Drive and Cordova Road and take the FREE shuttle to the venue.